 This course introduces students to artificial intelligence, providing the fundamental principles and essential techniques for analyzing and solving complex real-world problems.
 The material spans machine learning, neural networks, language modeling, intelligent search, reinforcement learning, and reasoning.
 By the end of the semester, students will have gained a broad set of tools and models that form the basis for AI applications and practices.

-The course emphasizes both basic concepts relevant to AI and also the practical know-hows.
-Students will practice through mathematical and programming assignments to study AI, project proposal and final project presentations.
+The course emphasizes both basic concepts relevant to Artificial Intelligence and also the practical know-hows.
+Students will practice through mathematical and programming assignments to study Artificial Intelligence, project proposal and final project presentations.
 The tentative list of topics includes:

 Prerequisites: We will use various aspects of linear algebra and probability when needed during the course.
 When we talk about a specific concept, we will cover the ground up.
 We will use python as the main programming language when it comes to coding exercises.
 We will provide detailed instructions when a relevant tool is required as part of a homework problem.